-The new health sciences initiative is working towards offering a co-op concurrent enrollment Nursing Assistant course offered to all of our 26 secondary partners within the Great River Perkins Consortium.
+We are continuing with the development and offering of the new health sciences initiative coop concurrent enrollment Nursing Assistant course offered to all of our 26 secondary partners within the Great River Perkins Consortium.
 We realize that not every secondary school can afford to offer a concurrent enrollment course in health sciences because they may not have enough interested students to make it worth the cost, have the lab space or funds to equip a lab.
 This co-op concurrent enrollment course would be set up as hybrid with the theory portion of the course being offered online and the skills portion offered in person.
 Our goal is to identify multiple "regional" skills labs throughout the GRPC area that students could travel to for the hands-on portion of learning.
 This would alleviate every secondary school needing to set up and fund a lab.
+We currently have 4 GRPC secondary schools signed up to offer this coop course in Spring 2024.